storyteller/Storyteller/documentation/documentation/engine/grammars/embedded_section.md

 ## Before and After Actions

+<div class="alert alert-info"><b>Note!</b> As of 4.2, Storyteller also allows you to use asynchronous actions as the "Before" and
+"After" actions</div>

 When you create an _Embedded Section_ grammar, you can specify actions that will be executed before and after the steps in the embedded section.
 Note that the `Before()` action is executed before the nested Fixture's `SetUp()` method.
 Likewise, the `After()` method is executed after the nested Fixture's `TearDown()` method.

 <[sample:using-before-and-after-actions-in-embedded-fixtures]>